 This perennial gets its name from its flowers.
 They appear on tall stalks, blooming from the top down rather than from the bottom up, similar to sparklers.
 Blazing star is a favorite nectar plant for butterflies like monarchs as well as many other pollinators.
 Once the blooms are done, the seeds make a nutritious snack for finches.
 Unfortunately, blazing star is also a favorite meal for rabbits and deer, so plan accordingly.

-Thanks to their glowing orchid purple/pink blooms, blazing stars make wonderful garden plants that mingle well with other plants.
+Thanks to their tall wands of purplish pink blooms, blazing stars make eye-catching additions to sunny gardens.
 Their fairly unassuming foliage of fine green leaves looks almost grass-like and blends into the landscape well.
-Once blooming begins, tall spires of color sway in the garden and are constantly abuzz with pollinators.
+Once blooming begins, the tall, colorful spires sway in the breeze and are constantly abuzz with pollinators.
 At peak bloom, blazing stars are a favorite for butterflies.
-Because of the many different species available, you can also get a long bloom time from the flowers.
+Several different species and varieties are available, and some have especially long-lasting blooms.

 Blazing Star Care Must-Knows

 Like many other prairie plants, blazing stars need full sun.
-They are also extremely tolerant of heat and drought, and can make it through some of the toughest summers.
+They also can take heat and drought, sailing through some of the toughest summers without missing a beat.
 Planting blazing stars in full sun will ensure that the plants put on a good show of flowers, and will keep them as compact as possible.
-Taller species will need competition and neighbors to lean on to prevent flopping.
+Taller species will need neighbors to lean on to prevent flopping.

-Many species of blazing star have seen an increase in popularity over the years because of the pollinator movement, which encourages gardeners to plant natives and other plants that act as a nectar source for pollinators.
-A few varieties offer dwarf habits for smaller spaces and reduce the risk of flopping.
+Many species of blazing star have seen an increase in popularity over the years because of the pollinator movement, which encourages gardeners to plant natives and other nectar sources for essential beneficial insects like bees.
+A few varieties offer dwarf habits for smaller spaces and reduce flopping.